a2stuff/a2d/notes/testplan.md

 * On the Crossrunner IIgs emulator, launch DeskTop.
 Verify it does not hang on startup.

 * Use the Options control panel (in DeskTop) to show Shortcuts on startup.
 Launch Shortcuts.
-File > Quit.
-Verify that super-hires mode is not erroneously activated.
+File > Run a Program....
+Select `BASIC.SYSTEM` and click OK. that super-hires mode is not erroneously activated.

 ### Apple IIc